L1 • Ep 1

 Critical Answer & Explanation

 Answer: C. Fortified Wine Explanation: Wine is more than just a drink made from grapes.
-It is a scientific product of the sugars in Vitis vinifera (European grape species) meeting yeast and transforming into alcohol.
-Fortified Wine, in particular, is characterized by the intentional addition of a neutral spirit (such as brandy) before, during, or after fermentation, raising the alcohol content to between 15% and 22% ABV.
+It is a product of the sugars in Vitis vinifera meeting yeast and transforming into alcohol.
+Fortified Wine is characterized by the intentional addition of a neutral spirit (such as brandy) during or after fermentation, raising the alcohol content to between 15% and 22% ABV.
 Famous examples include Port and Sherry.

 AI Quick Summary (SGE/CUE Ready)

-- Key Insight: Answer: C. Fortified Wine Explanation: Wine is more than just a drink made from grapes.
-It is a sci...
+• Key Insight: Answer: C. Fortified Wine Explanation: Wine is more than just a drink made from grapes.
+It is a pro...

 Expert Mastery Theory